23008112/Implementation-of-Decision-Tree-Classifier-Model-for-Predicting-Employee-Churn/README.md

 2. Anaconda – Python 3.7 Installation / Jupyter notebook

 ## Algorithm
+Step 1: Start the Program

-Step 1:import pandas module and import the required data set.
+Step 2: import pandas module and import the required data set.

-Step 2:Find the null values and count them.
+Step 3: Find the null values and count them.

-Step 3:Count number of left values.
+Step 4: Count number of left values.

-Step 4: From sklearn import LabelEncoder to convert string values to numerical values.
+Step 5: From sklearn import LabelEncoder to convert string values to numerical values.

-Step 5: From sklearn.model_selection import train_test_split.
+Step 6: From sklearn.model_selection import train_test_split.

-Step 6: Assign the train dataset and test dataset.
+Step 7: Assign the train dataset and test dataset.

-Step 7: From sklearn.tree import DecisionTreeClassifier.
+Step 8: From sklearn.tree import DecisionTreeClassifier.

-Step 8: Use criteria as entropy.
+Step 9: Use criteria as entropy.

-Step 9: From sklearn import metrics.
+Step 10: From sklearn import metrics.

-Step 10: Find the accuracy of our model and predict the require values.
+Step 11: Find the accuracy of our model and predict the require values.

+Step 12: End the Program

 ## Program:
 ```